Luk4s-O/openPKMS/bijection.md

 A relation described within [[set theory]].
-Bijective relation is a relation between two functions
+A bijective function is a function which has a one-to-one relation between each